eicac/eicac.github.io/content/about.md

 hideAuthor: true
 ---

-This is the about page
+This is the about page for the EIC Accelerator Collaboration.

 ![Alt text](images/diagram1.jpg)